Career Ladder FAQs

 Historically, ECE has not been viewed as equal in importance to other fields of study and has not traditionally been viewed as a profession.
 In order to begin to professionalize the field of ECE, there needed to be a system in place to support ECE as an established professional education system.
 The Career Ladder is that system.

 The Career Ladder is the cornerstone of the Registry’s recognition system.
-Through this system, the Registry is able to place individuals on the Career Ladder and issue professional certificates recognizing Career Ladder levels as well as an individual’s years of service in the field.
+Through this system, individuals are placed on a pathway that recognizes his/her unique professional and educational accomplishments in ECE and years of experience working with young children (up to 4000 hours).
 Through the application process, a Career Development File is established for anyone completing the Membership Application.
 Because ECE professionals work at all levels of the Career Ladder, from entry level to advanced, the Career Ladder recognizes the important contributions of the entire ECE workforce, regardless of the position a person holds or their level.